How to Start Homeschooling When You Weren't Planning To - Baby Chick

 So, we’re not all suddenly homeschooling.
 This is isolation schooling.

 What homeschooling also isn’t is distance or remote learning.
-School districts across the country are scrambling to identify ways to finish the school year by having students participate through Google classroom, Zoom, and other remote learning methods.
+School districts across the country are scrambling to identify ways to finish the school year by having students participate through Google Classroom, Zoom, and other remote learning methods.
 It might work, but it might not.
 School districts may cancel school for the rest of the year or offer a significantly reduced academic load.

 Then, there’s online learning.
 These are educational platforms developed specifically for students to learn at home.
 Some of them adopt the same standards as school districts.
 Others simply offer various learning tools covering the basics (ELA, Math, Science, Social Studies) and other subjects (coding, languages, art).
 Many of these platforms include ways to track and measure a student’s success.